-Tax season is quickly approaching, and for many people, the highlight is receiving a refund from the IRS for the amount of income taxes they overpaid the previous year.
-If you’re anticipating receiving a tax refund, then you might be wondering how long it takes to receive your money.
+This year’s Tax Day was moved to May 17.
+For many people, the highlight of tax season is receiving a refund from the IRS for the amount of income taxes they overpaid the previous year.
+If you’re anticipating receiving a tax refund, you’re likely wondering how long it takes to receive your money.
 The answer varies from eight days to two months, depending on how you file and choose to receive your refund.

 Electronic filing of income tax returns has considerably sped up the refund process.
 Before e-filing was available, tax returns had to be mailed to the IRS where the information was scanned or manually entered into the system.
 Then the IRS issued paper checks that had to be mailed to taxpayers.
 This manual process could take up to two months, keeping many people anxiously waiting by their mailboxes for weeks.

 Instead of mailing your tax return to the IRS, you can now e-file your return and receive your refund much faster.
 When you e-file, you can also elect to receive your refund via direct deposit to your bank account, thus eliminating mail delays in the receipt of your refund.